Scientist for a Day: Citizen Scientist

 Ages: Strictly 9-12 years

-In a full-day experience, come behind-the-scenes at the DigiVol Labs and meet Paul Flemons, Manager of Citizen Science and Expeditions, and Alex Romano, DigiVol Online Coordinator, as they share some of the Museum's incredible collection of over 21 million specimens.
-Learn how digitisation transforms museum collections into accessible scientific data, then use master species identification techniques for backyard exploration to see real science research in action!
+In a full-day experience, come behind-the-scenes at the DigiVol Labs and meet Alex Romano, DigiVol Online Coordinator, as he shares some of the Museum's incredible collection of over 21 million specimens.
+Learn how digitisation transforms Museum collections into accessible scientific data, then master species identification techniques for backyard exploration and see real science research in action!

 For an unforgettable day where curiosity meets science, secure your spot today!